puppetlabs/puppetlabs-pe_databases/README.md

 ### Backup Schedule

+> WARNING: The backup functionality in this module has been deprecated and will be removed in a future release.
+Please refer to the [PE Backup and Restore documentation](https://puppet.com/docs/pe/latest/backing_up_and_restoring_pe.html) for details on how to backup.
+You should ensure the parameter `pe_databases::manage_database_backups` and any parameters from the `pe_databases::backup` class are removed from classification or hiera.
+You should also clean up associated crontab entries.

 Backups are not activated by default but can be enabled by setting the following parameter:

 Hiera classification example